 This indicator can be used in two ways

 The first way is for determining overall Forex trend: if the pivot point is broken in an upward movement, then the market is bullish, and vice versa.
 However, pivot levels are short-term trend indicators, useful for only one day until they need to be recalculated.

 The second method is to use these points to enter and exit the markets.
 This indicator is a useful tool that can be used to calculate the areas that are likely to cause price movement.

 These points should be used conjunction with other forms of technical analysis such as Moving averages, MACD and stochastic oscillator.

-Pivot point levels can be used in many different ways.
+This indicator can be used in many different ways.
 Here are a few of the most common methods for utilizing them.

-Forex Trend Reversals: When trading price reversals;
+Forex Trend Reversals:

 - A buy signal occurs when the price moves towards a support level, gets very close to it, touches it, or moves only slightly through it, and then reverses and moves back in the opposite direction.